Character Animation

 Sketchbook Submission

-This year we require a filmed video page-through of your sketchbook.
+We require a filmed video page-through of your sketchbook.
 The requirements for the video of your sketchbook are:

 • A filmed video page-through of your completed sketchbook, starting with the front cover and ending with the back cover.